Tihar top officials accuse jailed minister Satyendar Jain of intimidation, lodge complaint: Sources | Law-Order

 - India

-Top officials of Tihar Jail here have accused minister Satyendar Jain of threatening and intimidating them and complained against him to the Director-General (Prisons), sources said on Thursday.
+Top officials of Tihar Jail here have accused jailed Delhi minister and AAP leader Satyendar Jain of ''threat and intimidation'' and lodged a complaint against him with the Director-General (Prisons), sources said on Thursday.

-Two officials complained against Jain in an ''incident report'' on December 8.
+Two jail officials complained against Jain in an ''incident report'' on December 8.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)